finos/rune-dsl/documentation/rosetta-modelling-component.md

 #### Purpose

 The Rosetta DSL applies a functional approach to the process of regulatory reporting.
-A regulatory rule is a functional model component (`F`) that processes an input (`X`) through a set of logical instructions and returns an output (`Y`), such that `Y = F( X )`.
-A function `F` can sometimes also be referred to as a *projection*.
-Using this terminology, the reported data (`Y`) are viewed as projections of the business data (`X`).
+A regulatory rule is a functional model component (*f*) that processes an input (*x*) through a set of logical instructions and returns an output (*y*), such that *y = f( x )*.
+A function can sometimes also be referred to as a *projection*.
+Using this terminology, the reported data (*y*) are considered projections of the business data (*x*).

-For field rules, the output `Y` consists of the data point to be reported.
-For eligibility rules, this output is a Boolean that returns True when the input is eligible for reporting.
+For field rules, the output consists of the data to be reported.
+For eligibility rules, this output is a boolean that returns True when the input is eligible for reporting.

 To provide transparency and auditability to the reporting process, the Rosetta DSL supports the development of reporting rules in both human-readable and machine-executable form.

 - The functional expression of the reporting rules is designed to be readable by professionals with domain knowledge (e.g. regulatory analysts).
-It consists of a limited set of logical instructions, supported by the compact Rosetta DSL syntax.
+It consists of a limited set of logical instructions, supported by a compact syntax.
-- The machine-executable form is derived from this functional expression of the reporting logic using the Rosetta DSL code generators, which directly translate it into executable code.
+- The machine-executable form is derived from this functional expression of the reporting logic using code generators, which directly translate it into executable code.
 - In addition, the functional expression is explicitly tied to regulatory references, using the regulatory hierarchy concepts of body, corpus and segment to point to specific text provisions that support the reporting logic.
 This mechanism, coupled with the automatic generation of executable code, ensures that a reporting process that uses that code is fully auditable back to any applicable text.

 #### Syntax